aglines/playlist-from-dj/README.md

 # to do / planned structure

 ## Data retrieval
+- add a delay between requests to not overtax the resource
+- write chunks at smaller intervals
+- process fewer timespans at a time

-- process larger chunks until dataset complete
+- process until dataset complete

 ## Storage
 - write local JSON to a db for later analysis